SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/README.md

 ## Overview

 This folder contains samples that will help you migrate most common scenarios from deprecated SAP FaaS Runtime Functions to Kyma runtime.
-The samples aim to cover the migration of some common usecases described by the selected [FaaS Functions examples](https://github.com/SAP-archive/cloud-function-nodejs-samples/tree/master/examples)
+The samples aim to cover the migration of common use cases, described by the selected [FaaS Functions examples](https://github.com/SAP-archive/cloud-function-nodejs-samples/tree/master/examples).

 ## Scenarios

- - [qrcode-producer](./expose-via-http/) - Demonstrating how to expose kyma Function via HTTP
+ - [qrcode-producer](./expose-via-http/) - Demonstrating how to expose Kyma Function using HTTP
- - [s3uploader](./secret-handling/) - Demonstrating how to use k8s confg maps and secrets to consume configuration necessary i.e to access 3rd party service
+ - [s3uploader](./secret-handling/) - Demonstrating how to use Kubernetes Config Maps and Secrets to consume configuration necessary, for example, to access 3rd party service.
- - [ce-coffee](./cloud-events/) - Demonstrating how to send and consume cloud events from SAP BTP Event Mesh in kyma Functions
+ - [ce-coffee](./cloud-events/) - Demonstrating how to send and consume cloud events from SAP BTP Event Mesh in Kyma Functions
- - [hello-timer](./time-based-trigger/) - Demonstrating how to model a time based trigger for a kyma Function using a k8s CronJob
+ - [hello-timer](./time-based-trigger/) - Demonstrating how to model a time-based trigger for Kyma Function using Kubernetes Cron Job.

 ## Prerequisites

-All the samples have those common prerequisites.
+All the samples have the following common prerequisites:

 - SAP BTP, Kyma runtime instance
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) configured to use the `KUBECONFIG` file downloaded from the Kyma runtime
 - [kyma CLI](https://github.com/kyma-project/cli)

-Individual samples may have additional prerequisistes as they are based on services outside of kyma runtime.
+Individual samples may have additional prerequisites as they are based on services outside of Kyma runtime.